 Sealing Your Distressed Painted Furniture

 Satisfied with your subtly wet distressed painted furniture?
 Make sure to seal your piece for protection.
-This piece is sealed using Clear Matte Protective sealer by Kristi Kuehl Pure Home Paint.
+This yellow detailer sponge is my all time favorite for applying the clear sealer.
+If you don’t have one, you can get one (HERE).

 Make sure, when applying your clear sealer to your ornate painted furniture to mind the details and crevices.
 Go over your piece with a dry chip brush to brush the details and remove any sealer that may pool inside.